nayaknithin/simplecodes/README.md

 # simplecodes
-Here i store my codes which can be used by Manipal students for statistical design or analysis.
+Here i store my codes which can be used by Manipal students for statistical analysis or other analysis.